jsdf/jamesfriend.com.au/posts/routing-in-reason-react.md

 If you load up the app you'll see the Home component, and if you click the "User" link, you'll see the User component.

+### pushState routing

 You might have noticed that we are using the URL's 'hash fragment' or 'fragment identifier' for routing.
-This is useful if our server can't serve up actual server-generated pages for each of our routes, but if we have that capability, then we might instead want to use the HTML History API (pushState) to change whole path of the URL instead.
-To do that, we need to add some more configuration, and also we need to intercept link clicks and instead call a function on the router to change route.
+This is useful if our server can't serve up actual server-generated pages for each of our routes, but if we have that capability, then we might instead want to use the HTML History API (pushState) to change the whole path of the URL instead.
+To do that, we need to add some more configuration, and also we need  to intercept link clicks and call a function on the router to change route.

 First, we need to configure Director to use HTML History API: